matheus-oliveira-andrade/todo-cli/README.md

 ### todo-cli

-Todos manager using only CLI with click and poetry
+Todos manager using only CLI

 ### Running